 - Choreic group (11%) – choreoathetoid abnormal movements with dystonia.

-10%-20 of patients with Wilson disease have psychiatric symptoms like emotional lability, impulsiveness, disinhibition, and self-injurious behavior, divided into 4 basic categories:
+10%-20 of patients with Wilson’s disease have psychiatric symptoms like emotional lability, impulsiveness, disinhibition, and self-injurious behavior, divided into 4 basic categories:

 More than half of individuals exhibit osteopenia on conventional radiologic examination.
 The arthropathy is degenerative, 20-50% of patients show joint affectation late in the course of the disease.
 The arthropathy involves the spine and large appendicular joints, such as knees, wrists, and hips.
 Also osteochondritis dissecans, chondromalacia patellae, and chondrocalcinosis have been reported.

-Up to 16% of patients has urolithiasis as a result of hypercalciuria or poor acidification.
+Up to 16% of patients have urolithiasis as a result of hypercalciuria or poor acidification.
 Hematuria and nephrocalcinosis are described.
-D-penicillamine treatment may produce proteinuria and peptiduria as side effect.
+D-penicillamine treatment may produce proteinuria and peptiduria as a side effect.

 Fulminant Wilson disease

-Low serum transaminases, low serum alkaline phosphatase, hemolysis, and renal Fanconi syndrome are indicative of fulminant Wilson disease.
+Low serum transaminases, low serum alkaline phosphatase, hemolysis, and renal Fanconi syndrome are indicative of fulminant Wilson’s disease.

 - Ascites and prominent abdominal veins